 These are some of the best travel books ever (in my opinion).
-If you’re looking for travel inspiration, you can’t go wrong with this wonderful collection of travel stories & helpful guides.
+If you’re looking for travel inspiration, you can’t go wrong with this collection of travel stories & guides.

 Some of my favorite travel books are based on other people’s travel adventures, while travel how-to guides taught me that international travel is accessible to everyone, not just wealthy & retired people.